 Pontiac Water Pumps

-Arn Landvoigt and I have been working on this article for the past 3 months, and I believe we have learned enough to publish it and get feedback from you on anything that does not ring true.
+Arn Landvoigt and I worked on this article for 3 months, and I believe we have learned enough to publish it and get feedback from you on anything that does not ring true.
 We have had water pump questions in the past and thought it would be helpful to do a comprehensive outline on the subject.
 We relied heavily on several Pontiac parts books and service bulletins for the information needed, which we cross checked as much as possible.
 There is conflicting information from factory sources, so our goal is to provide you with as much information as possible and let you apply it to your specific application or situation.

 The subject of water pumps is confusing for a number of reasons; not surprising considering the Early Times era covers so many years.
 We have to contend with the fact that both the factory and aftermarket suppliers provided water pumps for Pontiac automobiles.
 There is the issue of advancing technology and improved manufacturing techniques, and also the variable of factory service procedures versus how an independent garage would make repairs.
 A final factor which is often overlooked is the cost in parts and labor of repairing / rebuilding an original unit versus replacing it with a complete new or factory rebuilt assembly.